dan-varughese/dan-varughese/README.md

 # Hi!
 I'm Daniel Varughese 👋🏽
 <a href="https://www.linkedin.com/in/danvarughese"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I'm a student at WGU studying Network Engineering and Security with a concentration in Cisco technologies.
-I am looking to enter the governance subset of the Cybersecurity field with a strong technical background.
+I am looking to enter the Cybersecurity field with a strong technical background.

 ## Skills